pippy360/transformationInvariantImageSearch/README.md

 ## Output

 Here the two images mona.jpg and van_gogh.jpg are inserted into the database and then the database is queried with monaComposite.jpg.
-The demo takes 5 minutes 17 seconds to run on a quad core VM but could run orders of magnitude faster with a better implementation.
+The demo takes <s>5 minutes 17 seconds</s> (4 minutes 36 seconds*) to run on a quad core VM but could run orders of magnitude faster with a better implementation.

+*Thanks to [meowcoder](https://github.com/meowcoder) for the speed up!

 ```
 user@instance-1:~/transformationInvariantImageSearch/fullEndToEndDemo$ time ./runDemo2.sh